CeeDeeBee/evolution-simulation/README.md

-# evolutionary-computation
+# evolution-simulation
-Messing around with evolutionary computation
+Messing around with evolution simulaion

-To start, navigate to evolutionary-computation directory and run command "python3 gui.py"
+To start, navigate to evolution-simulation directory and run command "python3 gui.py"